Shirakawa-go Food Guide: What to Eat, Where to Buy It & How to Fit It Into a Short Visit

 What is the biggest food mistake people make in Shirakawa-go?

 The most common mistake is waiting too long to eat.
 Visitors often arrive, walk first, and only start looking for lunch once the busiest part of the day has already started.
-Eating one quick savory item early usually leads to a much smoother visit.
+Eating one quick savory item early, ideally within the first 15 minutes, usually leads to a much smoother visit.